2026 Canadian Housing Market Forecast: Complete Analysis

 Rental Market

-Purpose-built rental vacancy rates in the GTA increased to 3% in 2025—the first time since the pandemic.
+Purpose-built rental vacancy rates in the GTA increased to 3%—the first time since the pandemic.
 According to CMHC's Rental Market Report, this easing is driven by declining international migration and increased condo rental competition.

 What This Means for You